 To do this:

-1. Select Table.
-You can do this by clicking the crossed arrow on the top left of the Table, which will highlight the entire Table.
+1. Select table.
+You can do this by clicking the crossed arrow on the top left of the Table, highlighting the entire Table.

 Word Table selected with a red box around the cross on the top left of the Table.